thechelsuk/uk.thechels.cod/_pages/flood-warnings.md

 This message will be updated by 10:00AM on 18 December 2025 or as the situation changes.

 - Flood alert: River Severn in Worcestershire
 - Rising river levels may lead to flooding.
-Flooding is possible on 16 December 2025.
+Flooding is possible on 17 December 2025.

 Flooding may affect low lying land & roads adjacent to the river from Highley to Tewkesbury; including Dog Lane Bewdley, Stourport, Diglis & Hylton Road towpath.
 Flooded drains affect the racecourse & Worcester CCG.
 PLP should be installed.
 New St Gate closed at Upton upon Severn.

-Predicted peaks:-
+Peaks:-

-Bewdley 2.7m to 3.2m on 16/12/25 PM
+Bewdley has peaked today at 2.78m

-Worcester 3.0m to 3.5m on 17/12/25 AM
+Worcester has peaked today at 3.37m

-Diglis 2.7m to 3.2m on 17/12/25 AM
+Diglis has peaked today at 3.09m

-Kempsey Yacht Club 5.0m to 5.5m on 16/12/25 PM
+Kempsey Yacht Club has peaked today at 5.20m

-Saxons Lode 3.7m to 4.2m on 17/12/25 PM.
+Saxons Lode is peaking today at 3.98m.

-Further rainfall is forecast over the next 48 hours.
+Further rainfall is forecast on Wednesday evening into Thursday, and this may cause river levels to rise again.

 We are closely monitoring the situation.
 Take care and avoid walking, cycling or driving through flood water.

-This message will be updated by 10:00AM on 17 December 2025 or as the situation changes.
+This message will be updated by 10:00AM on 18 December 2025 or as the situation changes.

 - Flood warning: River Severn at Severn Ham, Tewkesbury
-- Rising river levels are expected to cause flooding overnight.
+- Rising river levels are expected to cause flooding today.

-Flooding is expected on 17 December 2025 .
+Flooding is expected on 17 December 2025.

 Flooding may affect property and roads in and around Severn Ham and access to Abbey Mill may be compromised.

 Predicted peak:-

-Mythe 3.3m to 3.8m on 17/12 PM.
+Mythe 3.5m to 3.7m on 17/12/25 PM.

-We are monitoring rainfall and river levels .
+We are monitoring rainfall and river levels.

-Monitor local water levels and weather conditions .
+Monitor local water levels and weather conditions.

-This message will be updated by 10:00AM on 17 December 2025 or as the situation changes.
+This message will be updated by 10:00AM on 18 December 2025 or as the situation changes.

 <!-- flood_marker ends -->